 Today is your longest travel day.
 5.5 hours on a train to Kandy.
 We found the bustle of Kandy to be quite a shock to the system after the serenity of Living Heritage Koslanda.
 However, there is a good playground, which the boys certainly appreciated, and a visit to the Temple of the Tooth is a must.

 We stayed at River Side Homestay Appartment.
 This is a lovely family homestay about 5 minutes drive out of Kandy.
 Tuk-tuk drivers from Kandy will not know the way.
 Ensure you have the property marked on Google Maps on your phone and take the phone number of the owner with you.

 A 2 hour fast train completes the loop and returns you to Colombo.
 We spent our last day catching up with old friends who live in Colombo, enjoying a swim in their pool and eating pizza.

+I hope this helps you work out your own Sri Lanka itinerary with young kids.
+Although feel free to copy ours exactly!
 If your kids are older, check out this great list of 12 Best Things To Do In Sri Lanka.

 Disclaimer: TraveLynn Family was kindly hosted by some accommodations mentioned above.
 However the opinions and words are all our own, based on our own experiences.